9beach/mpv-config/README.md

 First [install mpv](https://mpv.io/installation/) and then download and unzip [this repo](https://github.com/9beach/mpv-config/archive/refs/heads/main.zip).

 In Mac or Linux, run the following from the terminal.
-Then installs `my-config` to your mpv configuration directory.
-Your original mpv configuration is be copied to `~/Downloads` directory if it exists.
+Then it will install `my-config` to your mpv configuration directory.
+Your original mpv configuration will be copied to `~/Downloads` directory if it exists.

 ```console
 cd mpv-config-main